MrMouse2405/Linked-List-C/README.md

 ## Notes
 - The LinkedList stores Void Pointers.
 It only stores void pointers to allow users to store references to any type of data.
 - It's recommend to store the values in heap memory and then store their references in the list.
 Mostly to avoid stack smahing and undefined behavoir.
-- You can store values in stack memory, but remember, these values stored on stack are <b> Local </b> to their scope.
+- You can store values in stack memory, but remember, these values stored on stack are <b> Local to their scope</b>.

 ## Code Example